Why Go Electric?

 When you compare the total life-cycle of an EV to a gas car, from manufacturing, through operation, to end of life, EVs produce about half the greenhouse gas emissions as a comparable gas car.
 For more information on the EV life-cycle, visit the Union of Concerned Scientists.

-Real-Time Alberta Power Generation Source Mix
+Real-Time Alberta Power Generation Source Mix / Historic for other provinces.

 Annual cost: $269